 - Ability to effectively implement the program objectives

-Being upfront in the proposal about why you are the LOW RISK choice can help your Program Officer sleep at night and demonstrate that you understand your duties as a grant recipient from the beginning of the process to the end.
+Being upfront in the proposal about why you are the LOW-RISK choice can help your Program Officer sleep at night and demonstrate that you understand your duties as a grant recipient from the beginning of the process to the end.

-Would you like to be a better grant manager?
+Would you like to be a better grant writer or manager?

-We have another grant management training seminar coming soon.
+We have another grant training seminar coming soon.

 Click here to get all the details!